spieseba/spieseba.github.io/_pages/about.md

 ## Life outside of work
 I have a passion for Olympic weightlifting, functional fitness, and sports in general, which helps me stay grounded after long days in front of a screen.

-I also enjoy reading, both fiction and non-fiction, especially crime and mystery.
-Stephen King and Simon Beckett feature prominently on my reading list, with the occasional Yuval Noah Harari or Nassim Nicholas Taleb scattered in.
-Lately, I don’t find as much time to read as I’d like, but audiobooks have become a welcome way to increase my book count during commutes or while cleaning. 😉

-Occasionally, I also enjoy video games or movies, particularly when they emphasize strong storytelling or offer a unique experience or perspective.

 <div class="gallery-box" style="max-width: 30%; margin: 0 auto;">
   <div class="gallery gallery-columns-1">
     {% include img.html src ="/images/about/weightlifting.jpg" alt="Functional fitness" caption="" %}
   </div>
 </div>

+<br>I like to read, both fiction and non-fiction, especially crime and mystery.
+Stephen King and Simon Beckett feature prominently on my reading list, with the occasional Yuval Noah Harari or Nassim Nicholas Taleb scattered in.
+Lately, I don’t find as much time to read as I’d like, but audiobooks have become a welcome way to increase my book count during commutes or while cleaning. 😉

+Occasionally, I also enjoy video games or movies, particularly when they emphasize strong storytelling or offer a unique experience or perspective.